 Dogs aren’t born knowing that a dog toy is fun and interactive.
-Many have no prior experience of toys, so might seem disinterested in playing.
-Some could even be worried by toys, particularly if the person is trying to vigorously play.
+Many have no prior experience with toys, so might seem disinterested in playing.
+Some could even be worried by toys, particularly if the person tries to play vigorously.

 For dogs that seem unsure of toys or play (see our signs of stress article for signals to watch out for), here are some tips:

 - Smear food on the toy, as this will help the dog see the toy as a good thing and encourage them to explore with their mouth